 Now we don't know who is who or even what's what!"

 (Gwen Farrar, 1926)

-With The Lavender Blues, modern cabaret performer Sarah Kilborne brings to light for the first time the quiet, yet powerful emergence between the world wars of songs that spoke about what it was like to be gay or "in the life."
+With The Lavender Blues, performance artist Sarah Kilborne brings to light for the first time the quiet, yet powerful emergence between the world wars of songs that spoke about what it was like to be gay or "in the life."

-From such legends as Ma Rainey, Bessie Smith, Gladys Bentley and Annie Hindle, Kilborne performs songs - written almost a century ago - that describe what it is like to be non-binary.
-The themes in the music are as emblematic of yesterday as they are relevant today, addressing issues of masculinity, femininity, same-sex love, cross-dressing, the desire for freedom from prejudice and more.
+From such pioneers and legends as the Great Hindle, Ma Rainey, Bessie Smith, Beatrice Lillie and more, Kilborne performs songs - from a century ago - that describe what it is like to be non-binary.
+The themes in the music are as emblematic of yesterday as they are resonant today, addressing issues of masculinity, femininity, same-sex love, cross-dressing, the desire for freedom from prejudice and more.

-Featuring music from Vaudeville, the Harlem Renaissance, Tin Pan Alley, the Weimar Republic, and more, The Lavender Blues takes us on a musical journey that illuminates a courageous and colorful time in America's past when pioneering artists sang boldly about sexual and gender fluidity, something daring even for today - and as deliciously fun and inspiring as ever.
+Featuring music from vaudeville, the blues, early jazz, Tin Pan Alley, and more, The Lavender Blues takes us on a musical journey that illuminates a courageous and colorful time in America's past when pioneering artists sang boldly about sexual and gender fluidity, brave even for today - and as deliciously fun and inspiring as ever.

 QUICK READ: Interview with Rural Intelligence

 "Sarah Kilborne's first one-woman show is an enlightening, enchanting trip to a place in time you never knew took place: Kilborne, creator and performer, has not only unearthed buried treasure, she brings its ghosts to life and glory."

 Photo by Jane O'Connor